Scott Long: Later activism

 One of the most basic splits in contemporary human rights work – sometimes mapped onto a division between "global South" and "global North," though not quite reducible to it – is between rights as a set of legal norms, and rights as a complex of human dreams and political aspirations.
 The split has to do, as well, with the difference between institutions and movements, the former ones formal and developing their own standards and needs, the latter fluid and chaotic and responsible to individuals' and communities' desires and drives … Human Rights Watch – and other international organizations like it – needs a far deeper understanding of what social movements are, why they are important, how they turn human rights into living values rather than legal abstractions.

 In fall 2010, Long was a senior fellow at the Center for Gender and Sexuality Law at Columbia University Law School.
 From January 2011 - September 2012, he was a visiting fellow at the Human Rights Program at Harvard Law School.

 In late 2012, Long moved to Cairo, Egypt.
 The New York Times reported that he was "researching a book about sexual politics."
-Although for nine years Egypt's law against "debauchery" had almost never been enforced, after the July 2013 military coup that brought General Abdel Fattah el-Sisi to power, a new crackdown on LGBT people began.
+Although for nine years Egypt's law against "debauchery" had almost never been enforced, after the July 2013 military coup that brought General Abdel Fattah el-Sisi to power, a new crackdown on LGBTQ people began.
 More than 150 people were arrested in the next 18 months.
 Long documented the arrests from the start, interviewing as many as possible of the victims and publicizing many accounts on his blog, A Paper Bird.
 He stressed the role of gender (rather than sexual orientation) in the persecution, and the way that transgender women and "effeminate" men were especially targeted for arrest.
-Long worked on a legal guide for endangered LGBT Egyptians that was published, in Arabic, on his blog.
+Long worked on a legal guide for endangered LGBTQ Egyptians that was published, in Arabic, on his blog.
 He also published warnings, in both English and Arabic, about Internet entrapment and surveillance in Egypt and how to protect online privacy.